akvorado/akvorado/console/data/docs/02-configuration.md

   about to expire or need an update
 - `cache-persist-file` tells where to store cached data on shutdown and read them back on startup
-- `communities` is a map from a subnets to the SNMPv2 community to use for exporters in the provided subnet.
+- `communities` is a map from subnets to the SNMPv2 community to use for exporters in the provided subnet.
 Use `::/0` to set the default value.
 Alternatively, it also accepts a string to use for all exporters.